-AutoCAD Sheet set manager is just like any normal palette of AutoCAD but it also has very powerful features in it.
+AutoCAD Sheet set manager is just like any normal palette of AutoCAD but it has very powerful features that can be used to manage our drawings.

 With the help of Sheet Set, you can organize layouts of your project in meaningful subsets.
 You can plot multiple sheets or entire project files with just a few clicks and with consistent page setup.
 You can plot layouts with override templates that can have different page setup too.